ABoehlen/gpx2shp_lv03/README.md

 ## Usage

 Make sure that the GPX files you want to convert hava a newline after each element.
-If you are not sure, take a look at the test file `test.gpx` which is enclosed.
+If you are not sure how this should look, take a look at the attached test file `test.gpx`.

 If only one GPX file to be converted, simply click on your new button, choose the GPX file in the first dialogue and the name and storage location for the shapefile in the second dialogue.
 Once the conversion is complete, you can add the new shapefile using Add Theme.